0xPolygonHermez/zkevm-node/docs/production-setup.md

 6. Click on Save
 7. Click on the X in the right top corner to close the Settings
 8. Click in the list of networks on the top right corner
-9. Select Polygon Hermez - Goerli
+9. Select Polygon ZKEVM - Goerli